-3. Community cohesion
+4. Community cohesion

 The following statement outlines both the data and current issues relating to ethnicity, religion/belief and socio-economic factors.
 In examining the academy's context, it relates closely to the beginning of the SEF.
 It demonstrates the awareness of the governors and their community partners of how the academy community compares with the wider community, both locally and nationally.
-It therefore forms the basis for planning the actions in Section 12 below to promote community cohesion.
+It therefore forms the basis for planning the actions in Section 13 below to promote community cohesion.

-- Ethnicity/culture context of the academy (local and national) Bocking Primary comprises predominantly white British Children with a small percentage of children from different ethnic backgrounds.
-There is a small percentage of pupils with English as an Additional Language (EAL) (3.5% compared to the 21.2% Nationally, Spring 2019 Census).
-Pupils with EAL perform well according to the academy's tracking system. - Religion/belief context of the academy (local and national) The majority of pupils at Bocking Primary have a Christian faith (88% of those that stated a religion).
-The academy has regular links with St Andrew's Church and clergy from other local churches which enriches pupils' spiritual, moral and social education.
+- Ethnicity/culture context of the academy (local and national) Bocking Primary School comprises predominantly white British Children with a small percentage of children from different ethnic backgrounds.
+The percentage of pupils with English as an Additional Language (EAL) is low compared to the published national average.
+In the spring 2023 school census, 4.74% of pupils at the school had EAL compared to the 21.2% nationally for state-funded primary schools (spring 2022 census).
+Pupils with EAL perform well according to the academy's tracking system. - Religion/belief context of the academy (local and national) The majority of pupils at the academy have a Christian faith.
+The academy has regular links with St Andrew's Church and clergy from other local churches, which enriches pupils' spiritual, moral and social education.
 Differences between people and the contributions they make to our community are celebrated in lessons and assemblies.

-Through the curriculum and collective worship, children learn about rights and responsibilities and they are made aware of the seriousness of discrimination and unequal treatment and the repercussions that arise from them. - ❖ Socio-economic context of the academy (local and national) Bocking Primary is 1-form primary school in Braintree, with 201 pupils.
-It has range of housing types and socio-economic groups.
+Through the curriculum and collective worship, children learn about rights and responsibilities and they are made aware of the seriousness of discrimination and unequal treatment and the repercussions that arise from them. - Socio-economic context of the academy (local and national) The academy is a 1-form primary school in Bocking, with 190 pupils (spring 2023 census).
+It serves a demographic with a range of housing types and socio-economic groups.
+The percentage of children claiming their entitlement to free school meals is in line with the national average, with 24.7% in the spring 2023 census compared to 23.1% nationally for state-funded primary schools (spring 2022 census).

-The percentage of children claiming their entitlement to free school meals is above the national average (24.9% compared to 17.7% in 2020 nationally for primary schools). - Current issues affecting cohesion at academy, local and national level Bocking Primary provides excellent opportunities for pupils to contribute to the academy and wider community.
+Current issues affecting cohesion at academy, local and national level Bocking Primary School provides excellent opportunities for pupils to contribute to the academy and wider community.
 The pupils are proud of their academy and committed to enriching the academy community.
 Their involvement is valued and it contributes to the quality and ethos of the academy.
 This has remained a consistent strength of the academy.